 - It’s easy to get one.
 You can buy a refillable water bottle in any outdoor shop and you probably already have one lying about the house.
 Failing that, just walk into your local store and buy a plastic bottle of water.
 Does the job just fine!

-- If it’s in your pack, it shouldn’t freeze in very cold weather so definitely a winner on that front.
+- If it’s in your pack, it shouldn’t freeze in colder weather so definitely a winner on that front

 - You have to stop to drink from it.
 That is, stop, take your pack off, get your bottle, drink from it and then put it back etc.